Why I Journal Every Night

 - Find a notebook you like.
 It doesn’t have to be fancy or showy, but it needs to be something special you enjoy carrying with you and look forward to opening every day.

 - Leave the first few pages blank as a section for big, long-term goals that you can continue to add to when you think of one.
 Go ahead and write a few down.

 - Look at your list of long-term goals.
 Pick one and break it down into small, achievable steps and daily intentions that will help lead you toward that goal.
 Then, start tackling your lists.

 - Begin keeping “daily intention pages” that include the date and your goals for that day.
 Write a reinforcing statement at the top of the page that reminds you of your larger goal to keep you motivated.

-I usually have categories under my daily intentions list such as personal, work and purpose.
+I usually have categories under my daily intentions list such as personal, work, and purpose.
 I list three to four intentions under each category for the day; you may want to list a few more or a few less, but keep it manageable.
 It may take some time for you to find “the sweet spot” for the number of things you can accomplish in one day.
-For example, in the “personal” category, I remind myself to be empathetic toward others, have realistic expectations, to go easy on myself if I fail to achieve something and to acknowledge failures as partial successes.
+For example, in the “personal” category, I remind myself to be empathetic toward others, have realistic expectations, go easy on myself if I fail to achieve something, and acknowledge failures as partial successes.

 I cross off the small goals I complete throughout the day for a sense of satisfaction.
 It also keeps me accountable when things do or don’t happen; if I wait until the end of the day, I may be too tired, not in the mood, or may even forget what did or didn’t happen that day.
 Whatever it is, I write it down so that I do not dwell on it the next day.
 Slowly and gradually, intention journaling will become a habit and you will feel incomplete without it!